abarletta/rndfittool/README.md

 ### Prerequisites

-This code has been thoroughly tested on MATLAB R2017a and partially on versions R2016b, R2015b, R2014a and R2014b.
-However, it is  likely that it also runs on older versions of MATLAB.
+This code has been tested on MATLAB R2017a, R2016b, R2015b, R2014a and R2014b.
+However, there is a chance that it also runs on older versions of MATLAB.
 The following MATLAB Toolboxes are required to ensure full compatibility of the code:

 - Curve Fitting Toolbox
 - Financial Toolbox